-City Market is committed to reducing food waste and following the food recovery hierarchy when implementing best practices.
-Additionally, we are committed to reducing plastic packaging throughout the stores, liminating single-use plastic bags and seeking sustainable packaging alternatives throughout all departments.
+City Market is committed to reducing food waste and following the food recovery hierarchy.
+Additionally, we are committed to reducing plastic packaging and seeking sustainable packaging alternatives throughout our stores.

 Natural Resource Management

-City Market recognizes the importance of managing our natural resources and is committed to preserving our agricultural landscape, maintaining clean water ways, and considering any further expansion with an emphasis on sustainable use of natural resources.
+City Market recognizes the importance of managing our natural resources to build a resilient future for our environment, our food system, and our communities.
+We are committed to preserving our agricultural landscape, maintaining clean waterways, and ensuring sustainable use of natural resources.